OData Integration

 3. In the configuration of saved searches, enable OData sharing and set the permission to Unrestricted or Write Restricted.
 To learn more, see Enabling OData Sharing for a Saved Search.

-2. In Power BI or Tableau:
+2. In your BI tool:

 2. Import saved searches into your BI tool by connecting to the OData data source.
+For detailed instructions, refer to the documentation of your BI tool.

 📘